 Redemption Periods & Fees

-Redemption periods begin the date the deed is recorded.
+Redemption periods begin the date the original sheriff's deed is recorded.
 Homestead and agricultural exempt properties may be redeemed up to two (2) years from deed recording.
 All other properties may be redeemed within six (6) months of recording.
 Redemption fees due buyer follow:

 Homestead or Ag: First Year: Price of Sale + 25% All Others: Six Months: Price of Sale + 25%

 Second Year: Price of Sale + 50%